HappyAreaBean/Tritongy/README.md

 Usage
 -------
 Simply drag and drop the plugin into your Plugins folder.
 Languages can be disabled/enabled in config.yml.
-Run /lgy test in-game with the language English, then run with another language to make sure the plugin is working correctly.
+Run /lgy test in-game with the language English, then run with american to make sure the plugin is working correctly.

 Supported Languages
 -------